iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 ## Tuning (hyper)parameters

-Parameters represent simple values used inside your code to tune modeling attributes, or that affect experiment results in any other way.
+Parameters are any values used inside your code to tune modeling attributes, or that affect experiment results in any other way.
 For example, a [random forest classifier] may require a _maximum depth_ value.
 Machine learning experimentation often involves defining and searching hyperparameter spaces to improve the resulting model metrics.